-We talked to Martin Kuppinger, founder, and principal analyst at KuppingerCole Analysts, about the information security analysis, and this is what he said about it.
+Martin Kuppinger, founder, and principal analyst at KuppingerCole Analysts tells us about information security analysis.

 First of all, how are you and your family doing in these COVID-19 times?